Battle of Mersa Matruh: Background

-After the victory at Tobruk, Rommel pressed on the heels of the retreating Eighth Army.
-Rommel intended to bring the Eighth Army to battle and defeat it, before the British had the chance to bring up fresh units and reform behind a defensive line.
+The Italians and Germans could invade Egypt for the second time.
+After the victory at Tobruk, Rommel pressed on the heels of the Eighth Army.
+Rommel intended to bring the Eighth Army to battle and defeat it before the British had the chance to bring up fresh units and reform behind a defensive line.
 Though his forces were badly weakened by the Battle of Gazala, he had speed, guile and surprise.
 The 21st Panzer Division was given one day to regroup and then was sent down the coast road to Egypt.
-Fuel and ammunition supplies captured at Tobruk supplied the Axis forces for their drive to the frontier and beyond.